agapovk/alfa-test/README.md

 ## Features

 1. **Product List**:
-   - Display a list of products on the `/products` page.
+   - A list of products on the `/products` page.
    - Each card includes:
      - A like icon that toggles a like state, changing color when liked.
      - A delete icon to remove the card from the list.